kubernetes-retired/external-storage/gluster/block/README.md

 * `hacount`: This is the count of number of paths to the block target server.
 This provide high availability via multipathing capability of iscsi.
 If there is a path failure, the I/Os will not be disturbed and will be served via another available paths.

+* `chapsecretnamespace`: The value of this parameter decide in which namespace the CHAP secrets are kept.
+This is an optional parameter, if not specified secrets are kept under PVC namespace.

 ### Heketi Mode Parameters: